 In some cases, even scrapes and cuts from a motor vehicle accident can be sufficient to warrant compensation.
-An insurance company isn’t likely to sympathize with these “minor” injuries, but the auto accident attorneys at Bottaro Law want to help.
+An insurance company isn’t likely to sympathize with these “minor” injuries, but the auto accident attorneys at the Bottaro Law Firm, LLC want to help.
 Contact us today to get started.

 Types of Accident-Related Scrapes and Cuts